flonadb/flonadb/README.md

 - `pooling.DB_INSTANCE_NAME.PROPERTY_NAME` are properties applied to a data source of a single target database instance where `DB_INSTANCE_NAME` is the database instance name and `PROPERTY_NAME` is the property name.
 For example, if you want to set the maximum pool size for a database instance named `mysql-prod` and, you are using c3p0 as the provider, the full property name would be `pooling.mysql-prod.maxPoolSize`.
 These values take precedence over similar ones set globally for the provider.
 It implies that you can globally configure the pooling behavior for all the database instances with `pooling.PROVIDER_NAME.PROPERTY_NAME` and then override any values for specific instances with `pooling.DB_INSTANCE_NAME.PROPERTY_NAME`.
 >[!WARNING]
 > Note that setting instance specific pooling properties only does not enable pooling, you would need to set
 > `pooling.provider.name` or at least one property globally for the provider.
 # Unsupported JDBC Methods
-There is several methods from the JDBC specification that are not yet implemented or supported by Flona Driver, calling them will result in a `java.sql.SQLFeatureNotSupportedException` getting thrown, but we're actively working on adding support for these methods in future versions.
+There is several methods from the JDBC specification that are not yet implemented or supported by Flona driver, calling them will result in a `java.sql.SQLFeatureNotSupportedException` getting thrown, but we're actively working on adding support for these methods in future versions.
 # Technical Support